 Preface: some of the following article is both dated and subjective, but I've retained it here in hope that it may still be able to stimulate some much-needed discussion.
 If anything, some of the questions raised here have only grown more acute since I wrote this.
-Code.org, for example, featured a video message from a US president promoting its "anyone can code" motif, software failures and security breaches have become commonplace, and salary fixing has gone high-profile — trends with potentially titanic impacts on both software users and software developers (does anyone else remember the union busting in the America of the 1980s?).
+Code.org, for example, featured a video message from a US president promoting its "anyone can code" motif, software failures and security breaches have become commonplace, and salary fixing has gone high-profile — trends with potentially titanic impacts on both users and developers of software (does anyone else remember American union busting in the 1980's?).

 For more up-to-date musings on Python's evolution, see the introduction and conclusion of 2013's Learning Python, 5th Edition (Chapters 1 and 41); the continuing saga of feature growth and change in Python 3.4; and a short 2013 blog piece I did for O'Reilly on new-style inheritance available here and here.

 It's official: I've now been using and advocating the Python computer programming language for two decades.
 I have no idea where the time went (the current theory is that much of it wound up on the West Coast).
 It's been a busy time.
 All told, I've spent 15 of those years teaching 250 live Python classes, and 17 years writing 4 editions each of my 3 Python books.
 Despite the passage of time, I look forward to teaching and writing about Python for years to come.
 After two decades, writing Python scripts is still too much fun to stop.